pranit-sh/any-extractor/README.md

 > Llm parsing supports `openai`, `google` and `anthropic` llmProvider for now.
 But you can always overwrite the image parser implementation with your code.

-> Optional argument of `getAnyExtractor` and `extractText` are required for the extractor to parse images.
+> Optional argument of methods `getAnyExtractor` and `parseFile` are required for the extractor to parse images.
 Otherwise it will return empty string.

 > Image parsing also works other files, e.g., .docx, .pptx etc (see the table above).